Emilhjort/A4-OpenBIM-Guru/README.md

 Furthermore, the code will result in the generation of a new IFC file with the new property set added to the model.

+It should be noted that the script requires user input.
+You need to insert the numerical values of MassDensity and the path to the folder for the new file.

 Snapshot of the code:
 ```
 # Import Path and ifcopenshell